uzairlive/weather-api/README.md

 **To run this project from this repository:**

-open gitbase and clone this project with given command below
+open gitbash and clone this project with given command below

 ```
 git clone https://github.com/uzairlive/weather-api.git